 \end{lemma}

 \begin{proof} It follows from the Lemma \ref{Tannakian-group-simple} that the commutator subgroup of the identity component of $G_H$ is a simple Lie group.
-Furthermore, from Lemmas \ref{lie-irreducible} and \ref{minuscule}, its standard representation must be irreducible and minuscule.
+Furthermore, from Lemma \ref{lie-irreducible} its distinguished representation must be irreducible and minuscule.
 But the above is an exhaustive list of minuscule representations of simple Lie groups (see e.g.\ \cite[p.
 7]{Microlocal1}).\end{proof}

 \begin{lemma} Assume that $G_H$ contains as a normal subgroup one of $SL_N$, $Sp_N$, or $SO_N$.
-Then it contains $SL_N$ only if $H$ is not equal to any translate of $[-1]^* H $, it contains $Sp_N$ only if $n$ is even, and it contains $SO_N$ only if $n$ is oddt. \end{lemma}
+Then it contains $SL_N$ only if $H$ is not equal to any translate of $[-1]^* H $, it contains $Sp_N$ only if $n$ is even, and it contains $SO_N$ only if $n$ is odd. \end{lemma}